vrdeeznuts/od-sideline-cam/README.md

 1. Download the `yuki.SIDE.luau` file and put it in your `...\Documents\Another-Axiom\A2\Cameras\Behaviors\` folder (same has how you'd normally do it with any other camera script).
 1. Done.

-## Option 2: Setup With Auto-Clipping
+## Option 2: Setup With Auto-Clipping (No chapter markers or recording gestures)
 1. Download `yuki.SIDE.luau` and put it in your `...\Documents\Another-Axiom\A2\Cameras\Behaviors\` folder (same has how you'd normally do it with any other camera script).
 1. Download `OD Trigger Watcher.ps1`.
 Put it in a safe folder (I recommend making a new folder and putting it on your desktop).
 1. If you've never used Powershell scripting before: